lukekeyte/simba-docs/docs/faq/index.md

 - Matplotlib
 - Numba (for just-in-time compilation of performance-critical routines)

+Additionally, the GUI requires [Node.js](https://nodejs.org/en) to be preinstalled.

 ### What are the computational requirements for SIMBA?
 SIMBA is designed to be lightweight and can run on standard desktop or laptop hardware.
 For most applications with networks containing ~100-200 species and ~1000-2000 reactions, a modern dual-core processor with 4GB RAM is sufficient.
 Larger networks or longer timescales may benefit from additional computational resources.
 The GUI requires minimal additional resources beyond the core solver.
 Typical runtime is 5-30 seconds.

 ## Chemical Networks

 ### Can I use my own chemical network with SIMBA?
-Yes!
-While `SIMBA` is configured by default to use chemical networks in the `DALI` format, the modular structure allows you to implement your own parser for different network formats.
+Yes, but you will need ensure it is in the `DALI` format.
+Alternatively, the modular structure makes it relatively straightforward to implement your own parser for different network formats.
 See the "Alternative Network Formats" section in the documentation for details.

 ### How do I add new reactions to the network?
 To add new reactions to the network, you'll need to edit the chemical network file, ensuring you follow the correct format: